Fact or Fiction: Verifying Scientific Claims: The dataset

+\ours claims are verified against abstracts rather than full articles since (1) abstracts can be annotated more scalably, (2) evidence is found in the abstract in more than 60\% of cases, and (3) previous attempts at full-document annotation suffered from low annotator agreement (\S\ref{sec:related_scinlp}).

-We assign \nagreement claim-abstract pairs for independent re-annotation.
+{\bf Quality} We assign \nagreement claim-abstract pairs for independent re-annotation.
 The label agreement is \labelkappa Cohen's $\kappa$, comparable with the 0.68 Fleiss' $\kappa$ reported in \citet{Thorne2018FEVERAL}, and 0.70 Cohen's $\kappa$ reported in \citet{Hanselowski2019ARA}.
-To measure rationale agreement, we treat each sentence as either classified as ``part of a rationale'' or ``not part of a rationale'' and compute sentence-level agreement on abstracts where annotators agreed on the \entailment label.
+To measure rationale agreement, we treat each sentence as either classified as ``part of a rationale'' or ``not part of a rationale'' and compute sentence-level agreement.
 The resulting Cohen's $\kappa$ is \rationalekappaagree.
-Additional statistics on the dataset can be found in Appendix \ref{sec:corpus_stats}.